0xzay/sneakers-e-commerce-app/README.md

 This project is a E-Commerce sneakers app.
 I developed the user-friendly design myself and tried to use all my skills to create a great app that can meet the needs of any user.

+⚠️ mockAPI.io which I used does not work very well so some filters may not work together like -> New Balance + Black.

 ### ⚙️ Technologies

 - `Vite` [↗](https://vitejs.dev/) as plugin